 According to the legend of this creepy bus story, the first sighting came when a driver met his demise late one night.
 From nowhere the red bus appeared in the middle of the road making the driver swerve to avoid hitting the bus, but straight on into a wall, killing him instantly.
 Witnesses later described seeing a ghostly red bus driving down the middle of the road, which they firmly believed caused the crash.
 However, the bus simply vanished and could not be seen nor found leaving many to doubt the witness claims on the night.

 Many years followed, and several more sightings began to be reported too of this mysterious bus, backing up the original witness claims at the time.
 This same red ghost bus would appear in Cambridge Gardens at exactly 1:15 am, with no driver and no passengers.
 It would career down the middle of the road, causing frightened motorists in its path to swerve, and crash.

 The ghost bus hasn’t been sighted since 1990 and many believe that this is because the curved road leading up to the infamous intersection, was straightened, preventing the red double-decker bus from ever completing its journey.

 Dick Turpin and Heathrow Airport

-Back in 1730 there was a famous highwayman called Dick Turpin.
+Back in 1730, there was a famous highwayman called Dick Turpin.
 To say he didn’t have the best of morals would be an understatement.
 He would torture, steal and kill, taking with him everything he could grab.
 He was eventually caught and sentenced to death in 1739.
-Turpin took things into his own hands, by cheating the hangman by throwing himself from the gallows, committing suicide.
+Turpin took things into his own hands, by cheating the hangman by throwing himself from the gallows, and committing suicide.

 We will never know the truth behind many of the stories surrounding the highwayman, but the way in which Dick Turpin’s death happened makes many uneasy around Halloween.
 The reason, is that along the A4 Bath Road near Heathrow airport, was where the infamous Dick Turpin lived.
 Here he would wait and rob the stagecoaches going to Bath from London.
 This area, long before the airport was built was known as “Heath Row”.